vivekgotstack/Email-ReplyCraft/README.md

 2. Selects a tone (or defaults to professional)
 3. Request is sent to backend
 4. AI generates a context-aware reply
-5. Response is returned instantly
+5. Response is returned with placeholder which you can customize before using

 ---